 Beyond containing state-of-the-art technology, the Collaboration Space will also provide an environment for researchers, athletic trainers, strength and conditioning coaches, clinicians and industry partners with a broad array of expertise to network, collaborate and contribute meaningfully to the advancement of understanding athletic human performance and safety.
 The open office area that takes up the majority of the north end of the Collaborative Space is designed for maximum flexibility.
 A moveable wall system allows for a variety of configurations for office and meeting space.
 A key component of the research facility is the opportunity for the open exchange of ideas between affiliates and members of the University.
 The work space configuration allows for open and flexible collaboration areas for casual interaction and brainstorming.
 An extensive office area will allow for modular meeting and work space fitted to support standard conferencing, teleconferencing, classroom/seminar presentation, and video conference seating arrangements.

-For more information on opportunities with the Nebraska Performance Lab please contact Judy Burnfield below.
+For more information on opportunities with the Nebraska Performance Lab please contact Jack Ransone below.